Skip to main content

 Not-so-Good Fits

-If you’re a driver under age 25, Travelers is not a good fit for your insurance needs.
+If you’re a driver under age 25, Travelers is not a good fit for your insurance requirements.

 You can’t get car insurance from Travelers if you had medical care for an accident in the last 5 years.